Wandalen/wTools/module/core/cli_fmt/task/completed/005_extend_cli_help_template_multi_section.md

 13. In `tests/help.rs`, first migrate ALL existing exhaustive `CliHelpData` struct literals (the `two_group_data()` helper and any inline literals in T01–T14) to `CliHelpData::default()` + field assignment; this migration must happen before IS-1 adds `#[non_exhaustive]` or all 14 existing tests fail to compile (note: struct update syntax is also blocked from external crates, so field assignment is the only valid pattern).
 Then add T-A01 through T-A07 and T-A09 (8 new unit tests).
 14. Bump `version = "0.9.1"` → `"0.9.2"` in `Cargo.toml`
-15. Update claude_runner TSK-232 task file per `## Downstream Dependency` instructions when this task reaches ✅ Complete
+15. Update claude_runner TSK-232 task file per `## Downstream Dependency` instructions when this task reaches ✅ Complete *(Deferred — 2026-06-23: normalization audit is scoped to the cli_fmt package boundary; the out-of-crate write to `agent_kit/task/claude_runner/` was not authorized during normalization.
+See Outcomes.)*

 ## Out of Scope